SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

 Here, when the Guard is possessed, the behavior tree runs.
 After that, a state called “Passive” is set.
 An updated list of actors is obtained through the Perception system through the Sight or Hearing sense.
 This actors list is iterated through a loop, and the Guard is asked whether the player has been seen (Sight) or heard (Hearing).
 If the player has been seen through Sight, the Handle Sensed Sight function is called.
 If a sound has been heard through Hearing, the stimulus is broken and the location is sent to the Handle Sensed Noise function.
-Finally, this is the process of how the Guard detects the player and responds to it
+Finally, this is the process of how the Guard detects the player and responds to it.

   - Set state as passive
   https://blueprintue.com/blueprint/kg07of0i/